The shipping industry is a complex beast.

 This method also enables customers to access real-time updates about their shipment, such as its exact location and estimated arrival time.
 They can plan and prepare for any potential delay or other issues in advance.

-It gives them a sense of security and controls over their shipment and the entire shipping process.
+It gives them a sense of security and control over their shipment and the entire shipping process.
 The tracking system also allows carriers to proactively research problems and take measures to minimize the impact on their customers and the whole delivery chain.

 Manage all documentation